Clickadelic/wordpress-bootstrap/README.md

 Download or clone this theme into your themes folder and activate it.

 ## Local development, Dependencies
+<code>npm install</code>
 After installing and activating this theme, you should run the npm installer to install all node dependecies.
-Besides Bootstrap, currently 5.3, you need to install the sass-compiler in order to re-compile the scss/css files.
+Besides Bootstrap, you need to install the sass-compiler in order to re-compile the scss/css files.